This post may contain affiliate links, please see our Privacy Policy for details.

 For a light lunch, this soup can be served alongside Panzanella (Tuscan Summer Salad).
 If you are in the mood for a more decadent meal, it can be served as a starter followed by Gnudi (Spinach and Ricotta Dumplings).

 Medium-bodied red wine from Tuscany, Chianti is a great pairing for tomato-based dishes.
-The vibrant acidity, the fruity and earthy flavors of Chianti will prove to be a great ally to the aromatic and natural acidity of the Bread and Tomato Soup with Cherry Tomatoes and Fresh Herbs.
+The vibrant acidity, and the fruity and earthy flavors of Chianti will prove to be a great ally to the aromatic and natural acidity of the Bread and Tomato Soup with Cherry Tomatoes and Fresh Herbs.

 WINE APPELLATION SUGGESTIONS